neppalli757/bosh-hm-forwarder-tile/README.md

 3. Click the tile and fill in the necessary AZ config page
 4. Upload the stemcell if needed
 5. Click Apply Changes
+6. Check the Status page of the new tile once it is deployed for the IP Address of the hm-forwarder/0 machine
+7. Enter that IP Address in the "Metrics IP Address" section in the Director Config of the Ops Manager Director tile
+8. Click Apply Changes
-6. You're done!
+9. You're done!
 If you check your firehose log stream you should be able to find `ValueMetric` lines with `origin:"bosh-hm-forwarder"` present.